WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 # Action Secret How to:

-Created token same as before.
+Created a public acccess token. (described above in Token How-To section)

-Settings at middle top right, (not the ones under profile, the ones just for the repo) 'secrets and variabes' tab on the bottom left, then 'Actions' > new repository secret.
+In Github, navigate to settings at the middle top right, (not the ones under profile, the ones just for the repo) Click on the 'secrets and variabes' tab on the bottom left, then 'Actions'.
+Go to 'new repository secret'.
-Entre a name.
+Enter a name for the token.
+(DOCKER_USERNAME / DOCKER_TOKEN)

-Value for DOCKER_TOKEN is the Token password from earlier, and DOCKER_USERNAME is Dockerhub username.
+The value for DOCKER_TOKEN should be the Token password from earlier, and DOCKER_USERNAME is Dockerhub username.

 # Github > Docker Workflow How-To: